 What do self-made millionaires know about life and its management that the rest of us don’t?

 In This Article

-Today I’m going to share ten of those traits – the traits that all multi-millionaires seem to have – with you.
-After you learn them, you can decide whether or not you want to adapt those traits and start your own path to millionaire status.
+Today I’m going to share ten of those traits – the traits that all millionaires seem to have – with you.
+After you learn them, you can decide whether or not you want to adopt those traits and start your own path to millionaire status.

 1. An “Abundance” Mindset

 The road to millionaire status starts with a positive attitude.
 Those with an “abundance” mindset will have abundance, and those with a “lack” mindset will have lack.